evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_Pro_Performance/_index.md

 ## Performance

-The Volkswagen ID.5 Pro Performance offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 ft-lb).
+The Volkswagen ID.5 Pro Performance offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 8.4 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 82 kWh and a net usable capacity of 77 kWh, providing an 5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 82 kWh and a net usable capacity of 77 kWh, providing an 5 kWh buffer (6.1%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 529 to 409 km (329-254 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.6 kWh/100 km for the base model and 18.8 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.